HIPAA – Patient’s Access to Medical Records

-The request must be made properly and must comply with the provisions of Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The request must be made properly and must comply with the provisions of HIPAA.
 Provisions relating to access to medical records can be found at 45 C.F.R.
 164.525.
-HIPAA afords medical providers 30 days to provide the records.
+HIPAA affords medical providers 30 days to provide the records.
 One 30-day extension is allowed for good cause.
 State laws can offer more protections to patients, but not less than provided by HIPAA.

 The failure to comply with a proper request for the release of medical records is a violation of federal law and federal civil rights.
 A complaint may be filed with the Office for Civil Rights.